Nordmann's Greenshank Tringa guttifer Scientific name definitions

 Already a subscriber?
 Sign in

 1. MacKinnon, J. R., and K. Phillipps (1993).
 A Field Guide to the Birds of Borneo, Sumatra, Java, and Bali.
-Oxford University Press, Oxford, New York & Tokyo.
+Oxford University Press, Oxford, New York and Tokyo.

 2. Tirtaningtyas, F.N. and Philippa, J. (2009).
 Nordmann’s Greenshank Tringa guttifer on Cemara beach, Jambi, Indonesia.
 BirdingASIA.
 12: 97–99.